remorses/cli-social-login/README.md

 npm i cli-social-login
 ```

-Use in your cli to get an auth token via the browser login
+Use inside your cli application to get an oauth provider token via the browser.

 The function will pause until the user logins in the printed localhost url

+Currently used in [actions-cli](https://github.com/remorses/actions-cli) to get the github token

 ```ts
 import { loginOnLocalhost } from 'cli-social-login'